dvxdxm/udacity-employee-polls/README.md

-# Chirper Project
+# Udacity Employee Poll Project

 This repo is a code-along with the first project in the React Nanodegree program.

-Most of the commits in this repository correspond to videos in the program.

 ## Project Setup
+- Dowload and install the application : https://nodejs.org/en/download/package-manager
+- Running locally:

-- Clone the Project.
+    - Clone the Project from [Github](https://github.com/dvxdxm/udacity-employee-polls.git).
+    - Open terminal
     - Install the dependencies: `npm install`
     - Start the server: `npm start`

-## Contributing

-Because this is a code-along project and the commits correspond to specific videos in the program, we will not be accepting pull requests.

-If you feel like there's a major problem, please open an issue to discuss the problem and potential resolution.

-## License

-MIT
+- Running test:
+    - To run unit test, run command: `npm test`